 - No identifying information on any poem.

 Cover letters are not necessary for any submission, but we appreciate learning about your interest in the Atlanta Review and in poetry in general, and we do like it if you list the poems you've sent.
 We read cover letters after decisions have been made.
-We read poems blind, so please do not put your name and address on each page of your submission.
+We read poems anonymously, so please do not put your name and address on each page of your submission.

 If you have any additional questions, please drop a line to firstname.lastname@example.org.